-Sometimes, the yellowing of tomato leaves is natural and not a cause of worry.
-But sometimes you need to pay attention because it could indicate something as silly as excess water to essential nutrient deficiencies, both of which are easy to fix once detected.
-Plus, if your tomato plants are under a pest attack, it could turn ugly.
+Sometimes, the yellowing of tomato leaves is natural and not a cause of worry, but sometimes, you need to pay attention.
+Yellowing could indicate something as silly as too much water, but if your tomato plants are under a pest attack, it could turn ugly.

 There are many things that can make tomato leaves turn yellow: under or over-watering, a nitrogen deficiency, pests, or a possible disease are among the most common.
 Some are easy to fix and some are more tricky.

 If it's your first time growing tomatoes, mysterious problems can affect your confidence.
 Many people give up if their first crop fails.
 Don't quit!
 Determine the problem and learn how to fix it so that your next crop grows well.
 Growing tomatoes or any other plant to perfection is a matter of skill, and all skills need to be developed.